robotronik/cdfr2020CarteCerveauProg/README.md

 This code will implement the brain of the robot: trajectory planning, strategy and actuator control

 Reminder: To clone the submodule in the same time, use `git clone --recurse-submodules`, then don't forget to build libopencm3.
 You need to execute `make install_udev` one time to add the permission to flash.

-To compile and flash you need gcc-arm-none-eabi-bin, st-linkand  openocd
+If you forgot to clone with submodule just run `git submodule update --init --recursive` To compile and flash you need gcc-arm-none-eabi, st-link and  openocd

 To build: `mainTest.elf`
 To flash: `mainTest.flash`